Accessibility statement for the Bridgit Digital Service

 How accessible this service is

-We know that some parts of the service are not yet fully accessible.
+We know that some parts of the service are not yet fully accessible or still need independent validation.
+We are continuing to work on:

-• keyboard access and focus visibility in some parts of the service
+- clarifying and validating landmark structure in some parts of the service

 If you experience a barrier using the service, contact us and we will do our best to provide support in another way.